j2sleek/alx-low_level_programming/0x02-functions_nested_loops/README.md

 ### 0. putchar
 Write a program that prints _putchar, followed by a new line.
 [0-putchar](./0-putchar.c)
 - The program should return 0

+### 1. I sometimes suffer from insomnia.
+And when I can't fall asleep, I play what I call the alphabet game
+Write a function that prints the alphabet, in lowercase, followed by a new line.
+[1-main](./1-main.c)
+- Prototype: void print_alphabet(void);
+- You can only use _putchar twice in your code